Irby, Merseyside: Demographics

 The population was 96 in 1801, 180 in 1851 and 146 in 1901.
 Whilst not being diverse in terms of ethnicity, Irby is an economically diverse neighbourhood, possessing a mixture of large 1930s built private houses together with an estate of 1970s built homes in a range of sizes and an element of 1950s built council housing all in close proximity.
 In this respect it is regarded locally as a very desirable place to live.
 Irby is within the catchment area for two local grammar schools: Calday Grange Grammar School for Boys and West Kirby Grammar School for Girls.
 Despite the typically suburban character of most of its neighbourhoods, Irby is surrounded on all sides by a large amount of green belt and woodland.

 Governance

 Historically within the county of Cheshire, Irby was formerly a township in the Thurstaston and Woodchurch parishes of the Wirral Hundred.
-It existed as a civil parish between 1866 and 1974.
+In 1866 Irby became a separate civil parish.
 Irby was part of Wirral Rural Sanitary District from 1866, then Wirral Rural District from 1894 and Wirral Urban District from 1933.
+In 1951 the parish had a population of 4032.
+On 1 April 1974 the parish was abolished.
 Further changes occurred on 1 April 1974, when local government reorganisation resulted in most of Wirral, including Irby, transfer from Cheshire to the newly formed metropolitan county of Merseyside.